Python Tooling Explained

 What is a lockfile?

-A lockfile records exact dependency versions to guarantee reproducible Python environments across systems and time.
+A lockfile records exact dependency versions and hashes to guarantee reproducible Python environments across systems, teams, and time periods.

 What is a Python application?